huanlin/huanlin.github.io/content/en/blog/2023-09-25-technical-writer-3-months.md

 hearing from you!
 ```

-It was sent from a semiconductor manufacturing company based in Taiwan.
-It's also an international company, a big one.
+It was sent from a an international company based in Taiwan.
+A big one.

 After some interview process, about two months if I remembered correctly, I got the offer letter.